shah-zeb-naveed/data-science-notes/README.md

   - some argue we shouldn't fix class imbalance as deep NNs can learn patterns
   - right evaluation metrics are important: accuracy/f1 might be high but misleading.
 AUC curve?
 Accuracy might still be a good metric for a particular class.
 F1-related metrics focus on positive class.
 It is asseymetric as depends on what our "positive" class is.
 ROC does not tell anything about negative class (use PR curve instead).
   - Algorithmic methods.
 Modify cost (manually define cost matrix, or use class-balanced loss or focal loss (penalize model where it's more wrong).
 Ensemlbes can also prove robust.
+10. Transfer learning:
+    - extract layers and use as features, train a few layers (if less data and more commonolaties), train more layers or train entire netowrk by warm starting with pre-trained model
 9. Data augmentation
   - just like CV, NLP can benefit from augmentation (like templaing, or replacing words with synonyms, perturbation (which can also help make models robust to noise, adverserial attacks
   - analyze error rate to decide what kinds of inputs need augmentation, e.g. different types of noise in the background
-  - GANs can be used to synthesize data
+  - GANs can be used to synthesize data e.g. converint sunny to rainy
   - Adding data might hurt if overrepresent noisy/synethetic data and model is simple (high bias)
 8. Handling missing values: MNAR, MAR (linked with another feature making it not-at-random), MCAR
 9. Feature hashing helps limit the # of features.
 Impact of collisions is random so better than "unknown" category.
 Or can group into "Other".
 10. Feature crossing: like lat x long to define city blocks. hashing is more ciritcal now.
 11. can apply clipping before scaling/min-max.
 10. NNs don't work well with unit variance.
+11. Embeddings:
+    - project item/user in same space.
-11. Position embeddings: either can be treated the same way as word or can have fixed pos. embedding (a case of fourier features) where we have a single column with a function like sin/cosine as a function of position p.
+    - Position embeddings: either can be treated the same way as word or can have fixed pos. embedding (a case of fourier features) where we have a single column with a function like sin/cosine as a function of position p.
 When positions are continuous (e.g. in 3D coordinates)
-12. d=(D)^1/4 is one heuristic for embedding
+    - d=(D)^1/4 is one heuristic for embedding
+    - Contextual: ELMo (bi-RNN), BERT (bi-Trans)
+    - task-based embedding specialized but requires more samples/compute

 12. Data leakage: sometimes the way data is collected or underlying process implicitly leaks output into features.
 13. Split:
     - For time-series data, split by time to prevent leakage.
     - Use statistics from train split for scaling, imputaiton etc. (even EDA)
     - Groups (like records of same patient taken milliseconds apart) should be in same split.
+    - make sure patterns like seasonality are captures within each set
     - explicitly ensure classes have same distribution in test set as train
+    -
 16. Features (or sometimes gorups of features) having high correlation can indicate data leakage.
 Perform ablation studies.
 17. Test performane should only be used for reporting, not for decision making.
 18. feature stores != feature definion management